Gaskets for Diatonic and Chromatic Harps Free USA Shipping

+The supplier is no longer making these.
 If the gasket you want is not shown then we are out and wont be getting more.
 Thank you.

 2 gaskets per set, food grade PTFE precision cut for perfect fit.
 Seals airleaks and moisture between the comb and reedplate.
 Non absorbent Teflon can be washed in warm soapy water and re-used.
 Will not mold.

 Easy to install!
 There is a selection to pick from in the drop down menu.

 Thanks for the gaskets.
 I only mentioned my Lee Oskar but you sent me three different sets, so thank you.
 They were for a Lee Oskar, a Seydel Session, and an unknown brand.

 I installed the Session on my Blues Session key A and it made a noticeable reduction in leakage, especially noticeable in holes 1 and 2.
 That is great!
 My Lee Oskar key C has the least leakage out of the box of my four harps.
 In all honesty I’d say the difference with and without the gaskets was only slight, but being it’s a higher key, I expect it to sound cleaner out of the box.

 All in all, your gaskets clearly help seal leaky combs typical of sub- $40 harps, so they are definitely worthwhile.

 I bought two sets of gaskets for Seydel harps, and installed them on Seydel Session Steels in C and Bb.
 The change in performance was very much the same as for the A harp that I installed the freebie on.
 I've always heard a subtle harshness in the tone of the Session Steels.
 The gaskets didn't make them louder, but they eliminated that harshness, and they evened out the response from top to bottom of the harp.
 These Seydels are better instruments with the gaskets than without them.

 Regards, Richard Hunter